Can Treasury get back in the black?

 With the search for a replacement now under way, it will be months before the new boss is selected, let alone on deck.
 Then, once he or she has settled in and made any changes to the strategy, it will be a couple of years before shareholders can expect any fundamental revival.

 Treasury is just the latest in a long line of Australian companies brought undone by the vagaries of the US market.
-Americans may speak the same language, but it is hard graft taking on the locals on their home turf, especially a sector with the distribution complexities of alcohol.
+Americans may speak the same language, but it is hard graft taking on the locals on their home turf, especially a sector with the distribution complexities

-Building materials (CSR, Boral, James Hardie) have succeeded in the US at various times, medical equipment (think Cochlear and Resmed) have made a go of it, but the consumer products space is a nightmare.
+Building materials (CSR, Boral, James Hardie) have succeeded in the US at various times, medical equipment (think Cochlear and Resmed) have made a go of it, but the consumer products space is

 The privately owned Yellowtail did well for a time by pitching to a clearly defined market segment - cheap and cheerful wines at the bottom end of the market - although the strong Australian dollar has turned the tables on its success over the past couple of years.